Fedict/lod-cbe/README.md

 * Unzip the contents of this ZIP file (several CSV files) in a local directory, this requires about 1.5 GB disk space.

 * Run the conversion tool with parameters `input-dir export-dir site-prefix` (e.g. `java -jar cbe-converter.jar c:\data\kbo\csv c:\data\kbo\rdf http://org.belgif.be`), this may take several minutes on a fast PC with an SSD, and requires almost 5 GB disk space.
+Make sure your OS / filesystem supports files larger than 4 GB.

 * The resulting file (cbe.nt) contains 30+ millions of triples in RDF N-Triples format (this is a quite verbose format, but easier / faster to import)